S-Amna-Amir/events/README.md

 HTML5, CSS3 and VanillaJS

 ## Bonus Features:
-Search bar
-Dynamic rendering using Javascript
+Search bar and Dynamic rendering using Javascript